Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 • Handling network failures and timeouts

 How to avoid it: Make operations a first-class concern from day one.
-For microservices, don't deploy your second service until you have proper monitoring, tracing, and deployment automation for your first.
-For monoliths, establish clear module boundaries and enforce them with automated tools.
+For microservices, we recommend a simple rule: don't deploy your second service until you have proper monitoring, tracing, and deployment automation for your first.
+For monoliths, establish clear module boundaries and enforce them with automated tools before the codebase grows too large.

 Following the Wrong Success Metrics